 In spite of the expense, MRI scans are now available to nearly all patients, as more and more referral facilities are using this equipment.
 Once thought of as an exotic test in veterinary medicine, it is now becoming quite common for pets to have an MRI scan as part of the diagnostic process.

 The Future of Imaging

 As technology continues to advance, new options are becoming available to veterinary patients.
-Among these is a growing field called interventional radiology, in which images are not only used for diagnosis, but can be used to target specific organs or tumors for therapy.
-Most of us are familiar with cardiac catheterization and angioplasty in human medicine.
-This is an example of interventional radiography.
+Among these is a growing field called interventional radiology, in which images are used not only for diagnosis, but also to target specific organs or tumors for therapy.
+Most of us are familiar with cardiac catheterization and angioplasty in human medicine; this is an example of interventional radiography.

 In veterinary patients, there are many examples.
-One of the most exciting is the development of new cancer treatments.
-For example, some tumors can be visualized with contrast fluoroscopy (basically moving x-ray picture) or ultrasonography, and a catheter can be advanced directly into the blood vessels that supply the tumor while the radiologist guides it by watching the screen.
-Chemotherapy drugs can then be injected directly into the tumor, destroying or damaging it with much lower amounts of toxic drugs because it is being targeted only at abnormal tissue.
+One of the most exciting is the development of minimally invasive cancer treatments.
+For example, some tumors can be visualized with contrast fluoroscopy (basically a moving x-ray picture) or ultrasonography, and a catheter can be advanced directly into the blood vessels that supply the tumor while the radiologist guides it by watching the screen.
+Chemotherapy drugs can then be injected directly into the tumor, destroying or damaging it with much lower amounts of toxic drugs because only abnormal tissue is being targeted.

 Other relatively new technologies that are becoming more commonly available include 3-D ultrasonography and tissue elastography.
 In 3D ultrasonography, a computer uses multiple ultrasound images and builds a realistic 3-D image from them.
 These images can be displayed in real-time, so that a structure can be evaluated from various angles to give a more accurate overall picture.
 3D imaging is especially useful for evaluating complex cardiac structural abnormalities.